 Ultimately, a better question to ask your photographer is how they would solve problems such as these.
 After all, you want someone who can create unique images for you on your wedding day no matter the environment, not just someone who can recreate images they have already shot for other couples.
 Your wedding is unique and the images should reflect that.

-How Do You Know If You’re Hiring A True Photojournalist To Photograph Your Wedding?
+How Do You Know If You’re Hiring A True Wedding Photojournalist To Photograph Your Special Day?

 Ask them about their current and past editorial clients as most still shoot news, sports, portraits or stories.
 Regularly working for editorial clients is much different than having work published.
 Anyone can be lucky enough to have a photo published but being given assignments from editors at local, national or international agencies means that the editors trust them to come back with compelling imagery for their publication on deadline.
 Top editors have their pick of the best photojournalists in the industry and if they trust your potential photographer then chances are you probably can too.